 “I have always been focused on defending well.
 The only difference is now we try to do it far away from our goal.
 That is a good signal to attack better.
 When you defend solid you attack better.”

 It’s clear that Wenger and Guardiola agreed on this point.
 However, the former wanted his teams to play with freedom in the attack.
 Within reason, his attacking players could roam wherever they liked.
-The fullbacks/halfbacks pushed on also, often leaving just 2 central defenders and a holding midfielder behind the ball.
-On the occasions when the Gunners lost possession, opponents knew that the space existed to exploit them on the counter-attack, and they so often did.
-But it didn’t have to be that way.
+The fullbacks also pushed on, regularly leaving just two central defenders and a holding midfielder behind the ball.
+On occasions when the Gunners lost possession, opponents knew that the space existed to exploit them on the counter-attack, and they so often did.

 Having possession and playing high up the pitch should not equate to defensive fragility and reactivity.
 Although there were some teething issues in his first season at the Etihad, Guardiola has proved that ‘Positional Play’ in the offense can not only aid the retention of possession, but can also guard against fatal counter attacks.

-From a defensive standpoint, this ideal spacing and staggering is equally beneficial.
-The players are close enough to be able to counter-press together following a turnover in possession.
-While also retaining a coverage of the field that prevents the opponents from cutting through them on the break.
+From a defensive standpoint, this spacing and staggering is equally beneficial.
+The players are close enough to be able to counter-press together following a turnover in possession, while also retaining a coverage of the field that prevents the opponents from cutting through them on the break.
 Johan Cruyff explained this well.

 “Do you know how Barcelona win the ball back so quickly?
 It’s because they don’t have to run back more than 10 metres as they never pass the ball more than 10 metres.”